-Harvey Goldman has created critically acclaimed work in the fields of ceramics, digital imaging, animation and music.
+Harvey Goldman has created critically acclaimed work in the fields of ceramics, digital imaging, experimental film and music.
+He is founder of the Digital Media program at the University of Massachusetts, Dartmouth.
 His work has been exhibited widely throughout the United States, Europe and Asia.
 He has received grants from the National Endowment for the Arts, The Ford Foundation and the Massachusetts Council on the Arts and Humanities.
 Goldman’s work is included in numerous private and public collections including the Iota Center for Experimental Animation, Boston Museum of Fine Arts, Everson Museum of Art, Decordova Museum, Currier Museum of Art, and the Crocker Art Museum.
-His animations have been screened throughout the world including, the Museum of Kyoto, Japan, the Smithsonian’s Hirshhon Museum, the Corcoran Gallery of Art, White Box Museum, Beijing, China, Museum of Decorative Arts, Berlin, Germany and the Shanghai Museum of Modern Art, China.
-He is founder of the Digital Media program at the University of Massachusetts Dartmouth, where he currently holds the title “Professor Emeritus”.
-His interests include gardening, storytelling, world and contemporary classical music, quantum mechanics and basketball.
+His film work has been screened throughout the world including, the Smithsonian’s Hirshhon Museum, the Corcoran Gallery of Art, Washington D.C., the White Box Museum, Beijing, China and the Museum of Kyoto, Japan.
+His interests include gardening, storytelling, contemporary classical music, quantum mechanics and basketball.
 He resides in Dartmouth, Massachusetts with his wife and fellow artist, Deborah Coolidge.